Skip to content

 GCP VM Instances

-2. Click on ssh for the login node of the cluster.
+2. Click SSH for the login node of the cluster.
 You may need to approve Google authentication before the session can connect.

-It is very important that when you are done using the cluster you must use ghcp to destroy it.
-If your instances were deleted in a different manner, see here.
-To delete your cluster correctly do
+When you are done using the cluster, you must use gcluster to destroy it.
+If your instances were deleted in a different manner, see Proper Cluster Deletion on GCP.
+To delete your cluster correctly, run: